 Besides Suvernabhumi, Bangkok’s Don Mueang Intl.
 Airport is an important gateway for Thailand’s capitol city.
 The airport has been closed closed in 2006 but has been reopened just one year later to handle the upcoming low cost traffic.
 Air Asia and Nok Air are the main carriers and due to its colorful liveries its always worth to make a stop at this place.

-Time for a new guide?
-Our member Jan made a trip through Asia and put some spotting guides for you in his luggage.
-His first stop was at Bangkok’s Suvarnabhumi airport with 51.3 Mio passengers in 2013.
+Bangkok’s Suvarnabhumi airport is the biggest airport in Thailand with a total of 55.9 Mio passengers in 2016.
 The enormous variety from asian airlines makes this airport very special and he is surrounded with some very nice spotting location too.

 Auckland is by far the largest and busiest airport in New Zealand catering for over 18 million passengers a year (2016).
 Located in Mangere on the edge of the Manukau Harbour more than half of the airport’s perimeter is only accessible by boat, making spotting at this airport rather difficult with only few good acessible locations.
 It is the main hub of Air New Zealand and Jetstar, who also base their NZ domestic operations from the airport.
 It has two separate terminals (the individual former Air New Zealand and Qantas domestic terminals having been linked together as one domestic terminal)…